 A study by Marszalek [75] conducts performance simulation of an unoptimized low BPR turbofan engine powered by LH2 in MATLAB.
 However, it simulates (uninstalled) engine performance for a thrust value which is greater than that of Jet-A (rationale for this choice is unknown).
 A study by Emine et al. [77] simulates the performance of hydrogen in GEnx high bypass turbofan engine in 'engineering equation solver’ software.
 However, the baseline engine performance is unknown and thus performance comparison of hydrogen and Jet-A engine cannot be conducted.

 A study by Nercy et al. [58] models LH2 aircraft performance using simple engine performance estimation (in MATLAB) and this is disclosed in a study by Palies [78].
-The engine performance estimation by Palies [78] is done using a simple isentropic thermodynamics-based model.
-In the study by Nercy et al. [58], though the author mentions that reduced aircraft mass implies reduced thrust resulting in reducing fuel flow rate, the details of engine performance modelling is not disclosed in the studies by Nercy et al. [58] and Palies [78].
+The engine performance calculation by Palies [78] is done for using a isentropic thermodynamics-based model for a thermal-powered narrow-body aircraft hydrogen-based engine.
+In the study by Nercy et al. [58], the author mentions that reduced aircraft mass implies reduced thrust resulting in reducing fuel flow rate.
+The engine performance modelling is described in the studies by Palies [78] whereas the effect of fuel weight is discussed in Nercy et al. [58].
 Additionally, the latter study includes limited engine cycle data at cruise and sea level static (SLS), and other off-design points are missing.
-It is unclear from the study by Palies [78] due to limited data disclosed, which is the on-design point and how the off-design point performance is estimated.
-For LH2 engine, the emissions, fuel flow rate, and adiabatic flame temperatures are known at cruise and SLS.
-However, it is unclear whether the hydrogen engine operates at same thrust or modified thrust compared to their baseline engine fuelled by sustainable aviation fuel (SAF).
-The engine cycle performance data at all aircraft flight mission points are unknown from studies by Nercy et al. [58] and Palies [78].
-Overall, the data disclosed in these studies are unclear and insufficient to be replicated or to be used for estimating engine/aircraft performance at on-design and all off-design points.
-However, they have substantial data on detailed design of different combustor technologies and resulting emissions, which is out of the scope of this work.
+For LH2 engine, the emissions, fuel flow rate, and adiabatic flame temperatures are known at cruise and take-off.
+In Palies [78], the hydrogen engine operates at same thrust between baseline engine fuelled by sustainable aviation fuel (SAF) and LH2.
+The engine cycle performance model with all equations is described in Palies [78].
+The prior work [78] established a retrofitting procedure for hydrogen aircraft and the present work builds upon it by considering the effect of reduced aircraft weight on reduced thrust requirement and all major off-design points with on-design point analysis, for a clean-sheet (non-retrofit) design.

 A study by Derakhshandeh et al. [76] model the (uninstalled engine) design point performance of hydrogen powered General Electric GE90 turbofan engine cases (unoptimized and optimized) in MATLAB.
 The baseline engine BPR, overall pressure ratio (OPR), TET, and thrust are 8.1, 40.4, 1380.7 K, and 72.45 kN, respectively.
 For the unoptimized hydrogen engine only TET and thrust are known to be 1487.52 K and 80.59 kN, respectively.
 Lastly, for the optimized hydrogen engine, the BPR, OPR, TET, and thrust are 10.3, 39.49, 1487.52 K, and 84.24 kN, respectively.
 It can be observed that the design characteristics of the unoptimized and optimized hydrogen engines are completely different than the baseline (GE90 turbofan engine).
 The rationale for this is not explained by Derakhshandeh et al. Therefore, any direct comparison of engine performance due to the use of hydrogen relative to Jet-A cannot be made.